Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Explore the builtin „Help“ panel for a detailed guide to all the features of 99%Tags.

 *Features:*
-– Carefully designid Lua system that minimises typing for simple operations.
+– Carefully designed Lua system that minimises typing for simple operations.
 – Easytouse Lua interface that makes complex operations easier to code than [aka.Sandbox](#akasandbox).
 – Builtin „Help“ panel showcasing example usages and explaining all the details.
 – Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.
 See [Typesetting Snippets](#typesetting-snippets) for some snippets by Akatsumekusa.